Windhill21 School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 We have a number of policies in place that contribute to our safeguarding commitment; please find them on our policies page.

-Our designated safeguarding lead for Child Protection and Safeguarding is Mrs Philippa Moore, our Headteacher.
+Our designated safeguarding lead for Child Protection and Safeguarding is Mrs Philippa Moore, our Executive Headteacher.

-In her absence, Mrs Geraldine Stevens, Family and Pastoral Worker, is the deputy safeguarding lead and can deal with any safeguarding or child protection concerns.
-Craig Wood (Deputy Headteacher) and Debra Price (Assistant Headteacher) are also DSP trained.
+In her absence, Mrs Sarah Wood (Head of School), is the deputy safeguarding lead and can deal with any safeguarding or child protection concerns.
+Louise Merrell (Pastoral Worker), Hellie Mann (SENCO), Chloe Myers (Assistant Headteacher) and Becky Stott (Assistant Headteacher) are also DSP trained.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.